lionelmace/learn-ibm-terraform/README.md

     ibmcloud login
     ```

-1. Create an IBM Cloud API either in the [console](https://cloud.ibm.com/iam/apikeys) or using the CLI
+1. Create and store the value of an API KEY as environment variable

     ```sh
-    ibmcloud iam api-key-create my-api-key
+    export IBMCLOUD_API_KEY=$(ibmcloud iam api-key-create my-api-key --output json | jq -r .apikey)
-    ```

-    > Make sure to preserve the API Key.

-1. Export API credential tokens as environment variables

-    ```sh
-    export IBMCLOUD_API_KEY="Your IBM Cloud API Key Value"
     ```

     > If the variable "ibmcloud_api_key" is set in your provider,